 Janelle McGee

 I’ve been me most of my life.
 I’ve been a PE teacher, wife, mom, aerialist, and gamer.
 I just like to play all day!
-My husband finally made this company, so now I can make jokes and be the one that smiles around here.
+Mark finally made this company, and now I can make jokes and be the one that smiles around here.
 I delight in vegetables, so I fit right in.
-You can find me posting on the Facebook page and helping out with demos and anywhere that needs a friendly face.
+You can find me posting on the Facebook page, helping out with demos, and being anywhere that needs a friendly face.

 Game Designers of North Carolina